Common Questions

 Figurative or symbolic ways of understanding scriptural passages go back to the very beginnings of the Church and indeed are used extensively in Scripture itself.
 It is clear, for example, that the “sacred writers” who composed the first chapters of Genesis could not have meant them to be read in a narrowly literal way, for chapters 1 and 2 contain two different creation accounts that disagree in obvious ways in matters of detail.

 Several of the greatest theologians and commentators of the early Church, including Origen (c.
 184 – c.
 253) and St. Augustine (354 – 430), read many of the things in the creation accounts of Genesis in highly symbolic ways.
 To take just one example (but a very important one), St. Augustine did not interpret the “Six Days” of creation to be an actual sequence of time.
-Rather, they held that the universe was created in an instant, followed by a gradual and natural process of development through the unfolding of potentialities which God originally implanted in it at creation, and which existed in “the very fabric, as it were, or texture of the elements… [requiring only] the right occasion actually to emerge into being.”
+Rather, he held that the universe was created in an instant, followed by a gradual and natural process of development through the unfolding of potentialities which God originally implanted in it at creation, and which existed in “the very fabric, as it were, or texture of the elements… [requiring only] the right occasion actually to emerge into being.”
 St. Thomas Aquinas, the greatest theologian of the Middle Ages, agreed.
 St. Thomas admitted that the idea of a temporally successive creation was more commonly held and was “superficially more in accord with the letter” of Scripture, but said that he preferred St. Augustine’s interpretation because it was more “in accordance with reason.”
 3

 Of course, not everything in Scripture is figurative or symbolic; many statements are meant to be taken literally.
 Different parts of Scripture belong to different “genres” or types of writing (such as history, legal codes, poetry, proverbs, prophecy, moral instruction, and theology) and are meant to be read in different ways.
 (CCC 110) Indeed, it is traditionally accepted that a Scripture passage can have multiple layers of meaning, including both literal and figurative.
 (CCC 115) For example, the Church understands the first words of Genesis, “In the beginning,” as implying that the universe began a finite time ago.
 But both the early Church Fathers4 and the rabbis of antiquity5 saw the word “beginning” in this verse as having also the deeper meaning of the “first principle” or “source” of the world, and therefore as referring to the divine Wisdom.